bibliocoll/JournalTouch/README.md

 ## Mailer

 Mailing service configuration happens with PHPMailer.
-Configure your mail preferences in *config/config.ini*.
+Configure your mail preferences in *config.php*.

 By default, mailing is only possible for user accounts registered at a given host.
-Set the *domain* in the mailer group in *config/config.ini*.
+Set the *domain* in the mailer group in *config.php*.
 The users only put in their user names.
 For an alternative behavior, or if you want to allow free input, change the function ``sendArticlesAsMail()`` in *sys/classCheckoutActions.php*.

-If you want to offer a predefined list of allowed user mail accounts, set the option *userlist* to *true* in *config/config.ini*, and set up a function in *sys/class.GetUsers.php*.
+If you want to offer a predefined list of allowed user mail accounts, set the option *userlist* to *true* in *config.php*, and set up a function in *sys/class.GetUsers.php*.
 Return an array of users.
 Get it for example from a database query (add a function to the class, see the example *class.GetUsers.php*).

 # Customization